Mission & History

 - Constructed two commercial research buildings, and a new State of Maryland Forensic Medical Center totaling 470,000 square feet and one parking garage with 638 parking spaces

-In 2013, construction of a third multi-tenant building is expected to begin.
-A $200 million dollar Proton Cancer Treatment Center is under construction.
+Construction of a third multi-tenant building is expected to begin in the ocming months.
+A $200 million dollar Proton Cancer Treatment Center will open in 2015.

 The BioPark is creating tangible benefits for the community.
 A 24/7 campus police substation has greatly improved security in the immediate area.
 New landscaping, additional trash pick-up, and the removal of vacant buildings are gradually improving the area’s appearance while adding some much needed green space.
 The BioPark has also brought the first bank branch, the Harbor Bank of Maryland, to the neighborhood in two decades, providing a full range of banking services to tenants and residents.
 A much needed café with indoor and outdoor seating in the BioPark’s Building Two opened in 2009.
 Classes began for 200 MBA students at the University of Maryland Smith School of Business' new Baltimore BioPark location.